xragua/xraybinaryorbit/paper/paper.md

 where r is the orbital radius, $\omega$ is angular velocity, $\i$ is inclination, and $\lambda_{\rm D}$ and $\lambda_{\rm rest}$ are the Doppler-shifted and rest wavelengths, respectively.

-## Similar software

-There are many software that can be applied to X-ray binary system analysis, including **Stingray** [@2019ApJ88139H] which focus on timing analysis of astronomical data, **Jaxspec** which specializes in spectral fitting using Bayesian inference.
-Another valuable tool is **Lightkurve** , which facilitates the analysis of time-series data from space missions like Kepler and TESS.
-A well know comprehensive package for general astronomy computations and data handling is **Astropy** [@astropy:2022].
-In contrast **xraybinaryorbit** is highly specialized, providing detailed insights into orbital modulations within X-ray binary systems.
-Together, these software packages form a robust ecosystem for X-ray binary analysis, enhancing our understanding of these complex astronomical systems.

 ![Some results obtained with the functions contained in this package.](joss.jpg){#sylt width="100%"}

-## Some technical Details

-There are three groups of funtions within this package, theoretical, fitting and timing.

-### General Usage

-The software provides a user-friendly interface for managing the various parameters that influence orbital modulations.
-Upon first use, the user inputs parameters through a form, which are then saved in a file within the running directory.
-This file is automatically loaded in future runs, eliminating the need to re-enter all parameters.

-### Fitting Functions
-The software offers two fitting approaches: least squares (LS) and particle swarm optimization (PSO) [@10.1162/EVCO_r_00180,@pyswarms].
-The LS methods is faster but may fail to converge in certain cases, whereas the PS0 is more robust but computationally intensive.

 # Statement of Need